farm-ng/amiga-dev-kit/website/docs/dashboard/fw_updates.md

 ### Over-the-air (OTA) Amiga application updates

-You can use the over-the-air (OTA) firmware update method to wirelessly update your amiga dashboard applications from the touchscreen.
+You can use the over-the-air (OTA) firmware update method to update your amiga dashboard applications from the touchscreen.
 The `Updator` app is installed alongside the `Dashboard` app, starting with the `amiga-dash-v0.1.1` release.